wojt3xx/TwitterTerminalApp/README.md

 # TwitterTerminalApp
- A Twitter terminal app project using PosthreSQL and OAuth2
+ A Twitter terminal app project using PostgreSQL and OAuth2

 ## Instructions: